Asia Rugby

-Asia Rugby, formerly the Asian Rugby Football Union (ARFU), is the governing body of rugby union in Asia under the authority of World Rugby.
+Asia Rugby, formerly the Asian Rugby Football Union, is the governing body of rugby union in Asia under the authority of World Rugby.
 Founded in 1968 by eight charter nations, the Union today has 36 member unions in countries across Asia, stretching from Kazakhstan to Guam.

 The aim of Asia Rugby is "to raise physical and moral standards in Asia by education in the healthy pursuit of Rugby Football and to promote friendship among Asian countries".

 Members

 Asia Rugby has 36 member unions.
 Not all member unions are members of World Rugby.
 Asia Rugby members are listed below, with the year each union joined World Rugby shown in brackets.
 World Rugby associates are shown in italics.

-There are 19 World Rugby members, and 9 World Rugby associates:
+There are 22 World Rugby members, and 6 World Rugby associates: